PasqualeMainolfi/Qubx/README.md

 >**Version 0.2.0**

-- Prepare Qubx to activate modules (envelopes, signals, reading and writing buffers)
+- Prepare Qubx to receive modules
+- New!
+Add signals module.
+This module allow you to generate raw signals (Sine, Saw, Triangle, Square, Phasor, Pulse)
+- New!
+Add envelopes module.
+This module allow you to create and generate envelope shapes
+- New!
+Add interp module.
+This module allow you to implement Linear, Cubic and Hermite interpolation
+- New!
+Add convolution module.
+This methos allow you to use inside, outside and fft convolution
-- Add qubx type modules
+- Add qubx types module
 - Changed the way arguments are passed to the `.start()` function on Matser, Duples and Dsp Process.
 Now you can use `ProcessArg` for Master and Duplex and `DspProcessArgs` for DspProcess